 A crusty black stain marred the lower lefthand corner.
 I knew damn well what it was before it dried.
 The tears rolled down my face freely now, forming damp spots on the note wherever they fell.
 Why’d I have to look.
 One fuckup after the next.
 I turned to see Mom standing there, staring at the note.
 Too late to conceal it from her.
 I nudged the drawer shut with my knee so she’d at least not see the gun.

 “Just...just an old shopping list” I fibbed.
 “All sorts of old stuff in here.”
 Much too late, I wiped the tears away with my coat sleeve.
-“Backstoppers” she replied.
+“Backstoppers” she replied, clutching one of the pages.
 “Stoppersback”.